jacobsilver2/leeFieldsGatsby/revisionsList3.md

   > I'm not totally sure what you mean.
 Are you referring to the spacing between the text elements?
 If so, see my comment below.

 - [x] I noticed when I play with adjusting the browser size that at times the elements in the banner overlap.
 Not the hugest problem, but if there’s a way to avoid that, great!
   > Unfortunately this is a bug in the css library I'm using to make this component, and as far as I can tell it's the only library which does this sort of thing.
 This is why I had initally set it as a bit wider than you had spec'ed.
 If you resize the window (or switch from portrait to landscape on a phone), it will go back to normal, but on first render it won't look right and will overlap.
-I'm tempted to go back to the wider space so it never overlaps.
+I'm tempted to go back to the wider spacing so it never overlaps.

 # Home/Modal: